Understanding these core concepts will help you build effective Plot Twists.

 title: "Review PR #456 - OAuth implementation with token refresh and session management",

-// Missing Notes with full context and links
+// Missing Notes with full context and actions

 });

 Why?
-Just as you wouldn't create a messaging thread without a first message, Activities need Notes to provide meaningful context and detail.
+Just as you wouldn't create a messaging thread without a first message, Threads need Notes to provide meaningful context and detail.

-Wherever possible, related messages should be added to an existing Activity rather than creating a new Activity.
+Wherever possible, related messages should be added to an existing Thread rather than creating a new Thread.
 This keeps conversations, workflows, and related information together.

 Think of it like replying to a message thread instead of starting a new thread for every reply.